huggingface/blog/hf-bitsandbytes-integration.md

 A value that is outside the range of some numbers' global distribution is generally referred to as an outlier.
 Outlier detection has been widely used and covered in the current literature and having a prior knowledge on the distribution of your features helps with the task of outlier detection.
 More specifically, authors have observed that classic quantization at scale fails for transformer-based models >6B parameters.

-(XXX) here add the figure, ask to Tim if this is ok

 For the majority of models, hidden state features in transformers increase in magnitude with model size.
 As was mentioned earlier, 8-bit precision is extremely constrained, therefore quantizing a vector with several big values can produce wildly erroneous results.
 Additionally, because of a built-in characteristic of the transformer-based architecture that links all the elements together, these errors would propagate deeper across layers.
 Therefore, mixed-precision decomposition has been developed to facilitate efficient quantization with such extreme outliers and we will review it together on the next section.